-There will be at least 4 full-period exams (probationes) during the semester, including a final exam.
-The dates for all exams will be announced at least one week in advance.
-Students will be encouraged to correct their exams for half credit on points lost.
+There will be at least 4 major tests, including the final.
+The dates for these tests will be announced in class at least one week in advance.
+These tests will demonstrate your understanding of the grammar and assignments.
 There are no make-ups on tests unless you present a written excuse from your doctor.